yassine-mhedhbi/CompleteBasket/README.md

 >49	Vegetarian Grain Meat Sausages Italian - 4 CT

-In the first form, item desired, enter the product id and you will be redirect to search.
+In the first form, item desired, enter the product id and you will be redirect to your recommended items.